 Run the following commands to determine if there is a cron job scheduled to run the aide check.

 '''

 crontab -u root -l | grep aide

-find /etc/cron. /etc/crontab -name 'aide' -type f
+grep -r aide /etc/cron. /etc/crontab

 '''

 Ensure a cron job in compliance with site policy is returned.